alvaropenaleon/visualisation-for-advanced-biodiversity-monitoring-using-ai-driven-acoustic-technology/paper/paper.md

 These local, GUI-first deployments are valuable where data governance, offline use, or teaching contexts preclude cloud services.
 ChirpCheck specifically targets CSV-first, local, reproducible exploration by packaging ingestion, automated normalisation, diagnostics, and curated dashboards into a single, versioned stack.
 It provides low-friction detections analysis for non-programmers, and operational, analytical, and tactical observability to contextualise ecological patterns.
 This complements existing analysers and workbenches by emphasising local reproducibility and pipeline health rather than replacing specialist modelling tools.

-# Implementation
+# Architecture

 ChirpCheck comprises a three-tier architecture for post-classification time-series analysis.

-## Ingestion (Node-RED)

-Node-RED flows parse CSV rows, normalise fields (timestamps, species, confidence, site), batch inserts for throughput, and stamp each record with `received_at` / `inserted_at` to expose latency and backpressure.
+**Ingestion (Node-RED)**: Node-RED flows parse CSV rows, normalise fields (timestamps, species, confidence, site), batch inserts for throughput, and stamp each record with `received_at` / `inserted_at` to expose latency and backpressure.
 Optional MQTT and REST endpoints support continuous data streaming or programme-controlled data ingest and retrieval.

-## Storage (PostgreSQL / TimescaleDB)

-Detections are stored in a time-partitioned hypertable indexed on timestamp; auxiliary tables capture metrics and structured errors.
+**Storage (PostgreSQL / TimescaleDB)**: Detections are stored in a time-partitioned hypertable indexed on timestamp; auxiliary tables capture metrics and structured errors.
 Indexes on common predicates support interactive queries; optional continuous aggregates power heavy roll-ups [@freedmanBlackwoodTimescaleArch].

-## Visualisation (Grafana)

-Dashboards are JSON-provisioned and use templated variables (for example species and confidence) for consistent drill-down workflows.
+**Visualisation (Grafana)**: Dashboards are JSON-provisioned and use templated variables (for example species and confidence) for consistent drill-down workflows.
 Panel queries are exportable as CSV for downstream analyses.

 ![Architecture diagram showing ingestion, storage, and visualisation tiers with optional MQTT/REST inputs, a detections hypertable, and provisioned dashboards.](fig1-architecture.png)